The heart of the home

 Straight lines and perfect corners are a mark of excellence.

-In order to achieve the highest levels of quality, it’s really important to tear out your old bathroom.
+In order to achieve the highest levels of quality, it’s really important to tear out your old kitchen.
 Here are three reasons we start by tearing it “down to the studs.”

 1. The walls in old homes are not square.